zion-sati/fui-as/docs/v2/fui-as/API_REFERENCE.md

   - `statusText`
   - `url`

-Current shipped shape:
+Supported behavior:

 - the same first-class fetch surface is available from both `./Fui` and `./FuiWorker`
 - requests are owner-bound and callback-driven, matching the rest of the SDK
 - the browser harness and the worker bootstrap each own their own in-flight request tables, so the main thread plus multiple workers can use fetch concurrently
 - Worker support is a base runtime requirement for FUI-AS rather than a per-feature capability flag

-Current constraint:
+Limitations:

-- the shipped fetch surface currently returns response metadata only (`ok`, `status`, `statusText`, `url`)
+- the fetch surface currently returns response metadata only (`ok`, `status`, `statusText`, `url`)
-- request bodies can be supplied as text or bytes, but response body streaming / text decoding is not part of this first shipped slice yet
+- request bodies can be supplied as text or bytes, but response body streaming / text decoding is not supported yet

 ## Host asset APIs